Pearson-Higher-Ed/design/compound.markdown

          is acceptable.
 Studies suggest the sharper but more compressed image works equally well on high and low density screens.

-    -   Use an optimisation tool such as [*ImageOptim*](https://imageoptim.com/) to remove unnecessary metadata and colour profiles.
+    -   Use an optimization tool such as [*ImageOptim*](https://imageoptim.com/) to remove unnecessary metadata and color profiles.

     -   Scale image containers with viewport size so that images do not cause pages to scroll horizontally on small screens.